-Sustainable Sandalwood Workshop 2025
+Sustainable Sandalwood Conference 2025

 For millennia, sandalwood has played an important role in Indian cultural, religious, and therapeutic practices.
 Long sought after as a prized perfumery material and fixative, a history of overharvesting and illegal logging has led to a dwindling sandalwood population in its original native range in South India.
 The disappearance of sandalwood over the past 30 years adds to the urgency of capturing relevant local knowledge about the tree from aging populations, as well as the importance of supporting preservation and renewed cultivation efforts.
 As a valuable resource, sandalwood cultivation in agroforestry could offer Indian farmers in semi-arid zones an important source of income.